Bali has long been a destination for those wishing to escape the chaos of everyday life and enjoy beaches with unmatched beauty and abundant sunshine.

 This small island paradise of Bali is quickly rising in popularity, so now is the time to visit while the roads are still quiet and the beaches untouched.
 During a stay in this southern region of Bali, you' will see hardly any cars on the small roads.

 With incredibly clear waters and white sand beaches, Lembongan is a perfect retreat from the hustle and bustle of Southern Bali.
-Lembongan has some of the best snorkeling in Southern Bali, and the small independent cafés and restaurants give it a backpacker feel with a touch of luxury.
+Lembongan has some of the best snorkelling in Southern Bali, and the small independent cafés and restaurants give it a backpacker feel with a touch of luxury.

 Seaweed farming is the main form of economy aside from tourism for the locals in the area, and you can even visit a seaweed farm to see how it's harvested.